mattma/ember-rocks/README.md

 #### 0.3.0 (11/19/14)

 - Replace Traceur ES6 compiler with 6to5 compiler.
 Now, the compiled ember code is clean and readable.
 In addition, it has a javascript sourcemap support so that it could trace back to the definition of original ES6 source code.
+- [BugFix] In the build process, recursive copy server directory issue has been fixed.

 #### 0.2.0  (11/14/14)